 Although there appears to be an "autoimmune" attack against myelin and myelin-forming cells in the brain and spinal cord, multiple sclerosis cannot be called a true autoimmune disease.
-No target antigen has been demonstrated reproducibly.
-The antigen-induced animal model, experimental allergic encephalomyelitis (EAE), does not appear spontaneously in wild mice.
-HLA types are associated with multiple sclerosis, but the mechanism is unclear.
+T cell and antibody reactivity have been tested against numerous virus and brain antigens, but no target antigen has been clearly demonstrated.
+The antigen-induced animal model, experimental allergic encephalomyelitis, does not appear spontaneously in wild mice.
+HLA types are associated, but the mechanism is unclear.
 There are surprisingly few links to autoimmune disease, except Crohn disease and possibly thyroid disease.
 Systemic lupus erythematosus is underrepresented in multiple sclerosis and is linked to opposite responses to type I interferons (Javed and Reder 2006).

 Specific antigenic targets for inflammation in multiple sclerosis.
 Candidate central nervous system antigens and targets include:

-Antibody response to central nervous system antigens varies between patients.
+The antibody response to central nervous system antigens varies between patients.
 Anti-myelin basic protein responses are weak in multiple sclerosis, differing from the strong responses in animal models.
 However, pro-inflammatory cells recognizing myelin basic protein are increased when low concentrations of myelin basic protein are used to detect high avidity human T cell clones (Bielekova et al 2004).
 Anti-proteolipid antibodies in CSF are more common in women than men, in patients with later onset of multiple sclerosis, in patients without a family history of multiple sclerosis, and in those who have low levels of CSF immunoglobulin and oligoclonal bands (Warren et al 1994).
 Antibodies to myelin oligodendrocyte protein are debatably elevated in all forms of multiple sclerosis (and other inflammatory brain diseases).
-However, normal subjects have anti-MBP T cells and also activated anti-MOG memory T cells that produce IFN-gamma and nerve growth factor.
 Antibodies to myelin basic protein are low in early multiple sclerosis and increase over time (Reindl et al 1999), but detection is erratic between laboratories.
 Even if antibodies to brain antigens do not cause multiple sclerosis, they could modify disease course.